wiiu-env/WiiUPluginSystem/plugins/cmake_example_plugin/README.md

 # Example plugin

-This is just a simple example plugin which can be used as a template.
+This is just a simple example plugin using `cmake` which can be used as a template.

 ## Building